-These are some of the cool products I’ve discovered in the line, as well as some info from Evan about what she does and doesn’t included in her skincare.
+These 5 of our favorite products from the line, as well as some info from Evan about what she does and doesn’t included in her skincare.
 I really like the “Blue” treatment line.

 Blue Lavender Cleansing Milk